-- Height – 26-30 inches a Real GIANT!
+- Height – 26-30 inches a real GIANT!

 - Lifespan – 10-12 years

 - Colors – White, Black, Brown, Brindle.

 - Exercise – 30-45 minutes of good, walking, running, playing maybe more.

 - Training – 15 minutes everyday Esp, practice on a leash.
 (You don’t want to be dragged behind a leash by these guys.

 - Socialization – They should be going out into the city with you.

 - Temperament – A gentle giant, and very intelligent.

 - Grooming – 10 minutes of brushing each week.

 - House or Apartment? – No, they need a house and a large yard or park nearby.

-What are the Training and Socialization Requirements of the Labradane?
+What is the Training of the Labradane?

 The Great Dane Lab mix is a brilliant dog!
 Training is an absolute must for all dogs but especially for this dog breed!
-Training should start when you come, just start with the basics like sit, stay, laydown and most importantly come.
+Training should start when you come, just start with the basics like sit, stay, lay down, and most importantly come.
 So the younger you can start teaching the Labradane the easier it will be.

 For easier training make it fun for them, like 10-15 minutes of practice and 5-10 minutes of fetching, or playing.
 If the breeder is a good one, she/he will have already started the basic training lessons, sit, lay down, stay, and come.
 It will be your job to now pick up the training schedule.

-While training you must not allow your self to relent on his sitting, staying, lay down, coming, or any other command that you give.
+While training you must not allow yourself to relent on his sitting, staying, lay down, coming, or any other command that you give.
 Keep issuing the command that you want him to follow until he does exactly what you say.

 Socialization is also very important, training and socialization go hand in hand you cannot have a healthy, loving, respectful relationship if your socialization skill outside of the house is atrocious.

-You can take your puppy into the city and let her explore different things; this is so that she does not get freaked out by a weird shape, noises, or things, and go tearing after it, or running away.
+You can also take your puppy into the city and let her explore different things; this is so that she does not get freaked out by a weird shape, noises, or things, and go tearing after it, or running away.

-How much Exercise does a Labradane need and what type of grooming does she need?
+How much Exercise does a Labradane need?